francescogiovenzana/paperMut/list_mutations/README.md

 List mutations returns the list of the possible mutations for a particular CRC or yeast genome.

 ## Input
-In the **list_mutations/exec/** folder, there are two files:
-- one to compute the list of mutations of CRC (colorectal cancer) genomes (**list_mutations**),
-- one to compute the list of mutations of yeast genomes (**list_mutations_yeast**).
+In the **list_mutations/exec/** folder, there is one file to extract the list of possible mutations of CRC and yeast genomes:

-I divided the two cases because for CRC, we imposed an additional threshold on the minimum coverage
-since these datasets are affected by more noise.
+- **list_mutations**

-The input values are the same for each executable:
+The input values are:

 1. the path of the ancestor with common lines,
 2. the path of the endpoint with common lines,